preludeorg/libraries/swift/probe/README.md

 * x86_64-apple-macos10.13
 * arm64-apple-macos10.13

-> The strip command is optional, but it will make the compile binary smaller, so we recommended it.
+> The strip command is optional, but it will make the compiled binary smaller, so we recommended it.

 ```
 swiftc -Osize ./Sources/moonlight.swift -o moonlight -target <TARGET> && strip moonlight